 - Nikolai Karuse [@nik_the_third]

 Have an idea for improving the dashboard?
-Wish we reported some other Twitter stats?
+Wish we reported some other stats?
 We welcome comments and suggestions for improving the dashboard.
-If you have any questions, please contact us via info[at]socialmedialab.ca.
+Please contact us via info[at]socialmedialab.ca.

 Social Media Lab